Robert Welch - Photographer of Ireland

 There is a large collection of Robert Welch photos in the Ulster Museum; including pictures of the linen and shipbuilding industries, and of city life in Belfast and Dublin.

-Visit the Archives and Heritage Service, on Floor 6 of Birmingham Central Library, if you would like to view more of the Robert Welch photo collection.
-There are also some photos of Ireland by Sir Benjamin Stone, and Francis Frith.
+You will need to make an appointment at the Library of Birmingham if you would like to view more of the Robert Welch photo collection.
+There are also some photos of Ireland by Sir Benjamin Stone.